The Best Glazed Ham Roast – A Perfect Holiday Meal

 Instructions

-- In a small saucepan over medium heat, combine the brown sugar, maple syrup, and apple cider/orange juice.
+- In a small saucepan over medium heat, combine the brown sugar, maple syrup, and pineapple or orange juice.

 - Stir the mixture until the brown sugar is fully dissolved and the glaze has thickened slightly.